-Santa Barbara County Integrated Regional Water Management Plan 2013
+Santa Barbara County Integrated Regional Water Management Plan 2019

-The Santa Barbara County Integrated Regional Water Management Plan 2013 (IRWM Plan 2013) is the main integrated regional water management (IRWM) planning document for the Santa Barbara County IRWM Region (County of Santa Barbara, 2013).
-IRWM Plan 2013 emphasizes multi-agency collaboration, stakeholder involvement and collaboration, regional approaches to water management, water management involvement in land use decisions, and project monitoring to evaluate results of current practices.
-IRWM Plan 2013 identifies regionally and locally focused projects that help achieve regional objectives and targets while working to address water-related challenges in the region.
+The Santa Barbara County Integrated Regional Water Management Plan 2019 (IRWM Plan 2019) is the main integrated regional water management planning document for the Santa Barbara County IRWM Region (County of Santa Barbara, 2019).
+A plan was developed in 2013 with an update in 2019 to reflect changes in DWR's 2016 IRWM Guidelines, Volume 2.
+IRWM Plan 2019 emphasizes multi-agency collaboration, stakeholder involvement and collaboration, regional approaches to water management, water management involvement in land use decisions, and project monitoring to evaluate results of current practices.
+The changes made in IRWM Plan 2019 focus on cooperating partners and their key water management issues for involved agency collaboration, the impact of SGMA, changes to the sub-regions for synergistic project planning, change in prioritization of climate change vulnerabilities including drought.
+Additionally, a new county hosted database was developed for their data management system and 3 subcommittees were created for cultural and disadvantage communities.
+IRWM Plan 2019 identifies regionally and locally focused projects that help achieve regional objectives and targets while working to address water-related challenges in the region.

-The following IRWM Plan 2013 objectives related to groundwater use would potentially influence implementation of the GSP:
+The following IRWM Plan 2019 objectives related to groundwater use would potentially influence implementation of the GSP:

-- Protect, conserve, and augment water supplies - Protect, manage, and increase groundwater supplies - Practice balanced natural resource stewardship - Protect and improve water quality - Maintain and enhance water and wastewater infrastructure efficiency and reliability
+- Protect, conserve, and augment water supplies - Protect, manage, and increase groundwater supplies - Practice balanced natural resource stewardship - Protect and improve water quality - Maintain and enhance water and wastewater infrastructure efficiency and reliability.

-IRWM Plan 2013 provides valuable resources related to potential concepts, projects and monitoring strategies that can be incorporated into the CBGSA GSP.
+IRWM Plan 2019 provides valuable resources related to potential concepts, projects and monitoring strategies that can be incorporated into the CBGSA GSP.

-San Luis Obispo County 2014 IRWM Plan
+San Luis Obispo County 2019 IRWM Plan

-The San Luis Obispo 2014 IRWM Plan presents a comprehensive water resources management approach to managing the region's water resources, focusing on strategies to improve the sustainability of current and future needs of San Luis Obispo County (County of San Luis Obispo, 2014).
-Much of the IRWM Plan was based on the San Luis Obispo County Water Master Report (SLOCFC&WCD, 2012)
+The San Luis Obispo 2019 IRWM Plan presents a comprehensive water resources management approach to managing the region's water resources, focusing on strategies to improve the sustainability of current and future needs of San Luis Obispo County (County of San Luis Obispo, 2019).
+The 2019 Plan builds off the 2014 IRWM Plan with changes to a few relevant sections including governance and stakeholder involvement, region description of groundwater and quality issues to reflect SGMA.
+Much of the 2014 IRWM Plan was based on the San Luis Obispo County Water Master Report (SLOCFC&WCD, 2012) There were no significant changes to the goals in the 2019 update.

-The following 2014 IRWM Plan goals related to groundwater use would potentially influence implementation of the GSP:
+The following 2019 IRWM Plan goals related to groundwater use would potentially influence implementation of the GSP: